 The first part of your occupational health check is to complete the online questionnaire from our occupational health provider.
-This check will be open from 4th May 2020 and we’ll post the list here.
-Make sure you check back here in May.

 The second part of your occupational health check is to get any inoculations that you may need from your GP.
 When attending your GP appointment, please take printed copies of these two documents with you.

 After these steps are complete you will receive an email from OHWorks Ltd inviting you to attend an appointment on-campus with an Occupational Health Nurse.
 These appointments take place during the week and sometimes when your classes have already started.